 Please support BHcare and giveGreater.org.
 Together, we can make a true and measurable difference in thousands of lives!

-For our most vulnerable citizens, immediate access to community-based services, regardless of ability to pay, is absolutely critical to their survival and their ability to change their lives and those of their children for the better.
+For our most vulnerable population, immediate access to community-based services, regardless of ability to pay, is absolutely critical to their recovery.
 BHcare works tirelessly to meet that need and expand services to ensure the greatest level of support and care.
-But the task is not an easy one.

 I have been honored to lend my experience and expertise to help build and strengthen this dynamic and vital organization that continues to make a true and measurable difference to those in crisis.
 Please join me in my commitment to ensuring the stability and longevity of BHcare so that help will always be available to those who need it – when they need it most.

-75% of clients who have used CDVS' programs will have made healthier decisions in their relationships as demonstrated by a reduction or elimination of violence.
+75% of program participants will have made healthier decisions in their relationships as demonstrated by a reduction or elimination of violence.

 Vignette: Janice is a 28 year old Caucasian female who has been seen in the clinic for almost 2 years.
 On admission, she had been living on the streets for 18 months and reported a long history of substance abuse, mental health issues and trauma.
 On admission, she was seen by a board certified psychiatrist and placed on medication for bipolar disorder.
 While she had always felt her moods go “up and down” this was the first time she received pharmacological intervention.
 Janice was also admitted into the clinic’s co-occurring intensive outpatient program where she was seen three times a week, three hours a day for 4 months.
 During this time, she was able to get connected to AA and with the help of case management, move into a supported residential treatment for people with mental health and substance abuse disorders.
 She is now working 20 hours a week with full benefits.